 Building a home cinema or media room can easily cost tens of thousands.
 It’s not uncommon for a top of the range set-up to cost over £100,000.
 What happens if you only have a fraction?
 Let’s say, £1,000.
 Is there any chance you can build a budget media room?

 Yes, even with a tiny budget you can start building your dream cinema or media room.

-Let’s start with an overview of what we need and why.
+Let’s start with an overview of what we need and why to build your budget media room.
 We’ll then break down each component and talk through options.